Introduction

 The Solution

-relay is a client-daemon pair: a persistent background daemon manages the WhatsApp connection and conversation state, while lightweight CLI commands provide full observability and control.
+relay is a client-daemon pair: a persistent background daemon manages WhatsApp, Telegram, and phone connections along with conversation state, while lightweight CLI commands provide full observability and control.
 Your main agent orchestrates human conversations programmatically through simple shell commands, while maintaining strict privilege isolation.

 relay can: